 Agile Decisions in a Responsive Business Environment

-A rapidly evolving business environment frequently requires agile responsiveness to new environmental factors.
+Then, a rapidly evolving business environment frequently requires agile responsiveness to new environmental factors.
 Executive Management needs to feel confident that they have accurate information at their fingertips so they can quickly manage evolving risks to their business.

 Finally, the ability to perform “what if” analysis to manage and mitigate risk, based on using the most up-to-date information available, is a important capability of S&OP.